Robots as Mental Well-being Coaches: Design and Ethical Recommendations: Qualitative Analysis: convergence and divergence of the studies

 \subsection{Divergence}

 Divergences in themes between the studies may be due to the different framing of all of the studies (i.e. different topics of discussion, different data collection methods, different well-being practices being discussed).
 Divergences between participants' opinions also emerged within the studies, possibly as a result of different perspectives (participant versus coach) or different backgrounds (SFP coach versus Mindfulness coach, or participant in technology field versus anthropology field).
-Additionally, the three studies had different approaches: Study 1 was a hypothetical, broader discussion of the potential of robotic mental well-being coaches; Study 2 examined a particular implementation of Pepper as a Positive Psychology coach; Study 3 gave an overview of three robotic well-being coaches and asked participants to directly edit a script for a SFP robotic coach, and to discuss their opinions (see Table \ref{table:study-comparison}).
+Additionally, the three studies had different approaches since they were conducted in consecutive phases of the iterative design process: Study 1 was a hypothetical, broader discussion of the potential of robotic mental well-being coaches; Study 2 examined a particular implementation of Pepper as a Positive Psychology coach; Study 3 gave an overview of three robotic well-being coaches and asked participants to directly edit a script for a SFP robotic coach, and to discuss their opinions (see Table \ref{table:study-comparison}).
 This section first reviews the divergences in opinion, and then the divergences in the emphasis of different themes due to the different framing of studies.

 \\ \textbf{Divergences in opinion}